How the 10-Year Rule Increases Taxes

 To be eligible not to use the 10-year rule, you must fall into one of the following four eligible exceptions:

-- Beneficiary less than ten years younger than Owner.
+• The beneficiary is less than ten years younger than the owner.

-- Less than the Age of Majority (or still in school until 26).
+• Less than the Age of Majority (or still in school until 26).
 You can stretch it until you hit the magic age when the 10-year rule starts.
 So this is just a deferral of the 10-year rule.
-And it is only for children of the account owner, not for grandchildren or other non-child youths.
+And it is only for the account owner’s children, not grandchildren or other non-child youths.

 The Death of the Stretch IRA